Design-Dude/ddSpiral/README.md

 This last option will also stretch the spiral along the path's route, like #3, but the dimensions are determined by the selected objects.

 ## Bugs and known issues
 The plugin should be bug free.
 If you find one, let me know!
-There are a few known issues though.
-- When you run ddSpiral the settings overlay appears.
-You can then still return to Sketch and update any of the selected objects without loosing the selection.
-Actions in Sketch are not completely reliable, as objects in Sketch can be updated in different ways, not all of which trigger an action.
-For instance if you resize a rectangle by pulling the boundaries ddSpiral will get noticed.
-On the other hand, if you change the size using the inspector ddSpiral will NOT get notified.
-Luckily this is only a problem if an existing and selected object is changed.
-Get in the habit of deselecting and reselecting objects after any changes before returning to the ddSpiral overlay.
-Running ddSpiral again CTRL-SHIFT-S will also always work.
-Or just don't change any selected object after running ddSpiral and before clicking the Spiralise! button.
-- Paths are made with bézier curves.
+There is a known issues though.
+Paths are made with bézier curves.
 The smoothness depends on both the number of loops and the number of points per loop.
 If one of them is too low, you can get unexpected bends.
 Especially if the route along an open path contains sharp turns.
 Try changing the path, the number of loops and points for a better result.
 Updating the tangents manually later is of course also an option.

 ## Free
 This plugin is free.
 You can use it as long as the Sketch API remains unchanged and you can also use the code to develop your own plugin.
-However, the code is not very consistent.
-The Sketch API's documentation is as bad as our environmental awareness, to say the least, so it took quite a bit of duct tape to get it to work the way it should.
-Keep the hood closed and you won't notice.
+The code is as consistent as possible. ddSpiral was my first plugin and the Sketch API documentation is, well, as good as it gets.
+Important bits and pieces are missing, the examples that exist online are mostly outdated, and the forum has recently been abandoned.
+Fortunately, there are quite a few well-written example plugins around that you can learn from also.

 If you like it you may also consider [buying me a coffee](https://www.buymeacoffee.com/Mastermek).